AnalyticsByJoy/Northwind-Traders-Sales-BI-Dashboard/README.md

 - High Risk.
 The business is heavily dependent on discontinued inventory.
 If stock of key discontinued products (especially Côte de Blaye) runs out, revenue could drop significantly.

 4. **Which customers and products contribute the most to revenue?**
-- QUICK-Stop, Ernst Handel, Save-a-lot were the overall dominating.
+- QUICK-Stop, Ernst Handel, Save-a-lot were the overall dominating customers.
 - Côte de Blaye dominated revenue every year.
 - Other consistent top performers included Thüringer Rostbratwurst, Raclette Courdavault, and Camembert Pierrot.
 - A small number of products (Top 10) drive the majority of total revenue.